-This thick-skinned bean (produced in Mexico) is pretty and very large.
+This thick-skinned runner bean is pretty and very large.
 It's starchy but goes from dense to creamy with continued cooking.

 Please note that the density of the purple color varies from season to season.
 Your beans may be a little darker or lighter.

-Recipes and more information on Ayocote Morado at Rancho Gordo.
+Recipes and more information on Ayocote Morado Bean at Rancho Gordo.

 Latin name: Phaseolus coccineus